Improving

 This project surfaced several constraints that required adaptability and strategic prioritisation:

-• - Compressed design timeline: With limited time to deliver high-fidelity designs, I partnered with another designer to quickly establish a baseline design system.
-This enabled us to efficiently divide screen ownership and collaborate closely, providing fast, iterative feedback throughout the process.
+• - Compressed design timeline: With limited time, I partnered with another designer to set up a baseline design system, divide screen ownership, and collaborate closely for fast, iterative feedback.

-• - Limited discovery and process depth: Due to time constraints, we weren’t able to conduct user research, define a future-facing brand direction, or participate in the site build.
-While not ideal, we focused on creating a strong visual and structural foundation that could support future enhancements.
+• - Limited discovery and process depth: Time constraints meant no user research, brand direction, or build involvement.
+Instead, we focused on a solid visual and structural foundation for future enhancements.

-• - Unclear content strategy: The client planned to retain most of their existing content, despite the site refresh.
-While I advocated for a more strategic content approach, the timeframe didn’t allow for deeper exploration.
-Instead, we prioritised improving content clarity and find-ability through revised information architecture and reusable content blocks aligned with user tasks.
+• - Unclear content strategy: The client chose to keep most existing content, so we focused on improving clarity and findability through revised IA and reusable content blocks aligned with user tasks.

 These challenges reinforced the importance of balancing ideal process with practical constraints – delivering a thoughtful and scalable solution even within a reduced scope.